 Target-group specific and tailored training and education portfolio

 During the advanced postdoc phase, the focus changes towards the development of leadership and management skills and preparing for the next professional step, which involves acquiring third-party funding, preparing for appointment procedures, and developing leadership and conflict management skills.
 Thus, the objective of these seminars is not so much to impart technical knowledge, but rather to foster personal development in the context of a long-term career.

 The MPG’s continuing education program for Postdocs takes account of all of these requirements and therefore offers a range of different support structures.
 The seminar programme can provide support with professional presentations at international conferences, international conferences or successfully getting to grips with the peer-review process.

 Contact for Postdocs and Group Leaders within the MPG: Christiane Haupt

 The MPI-IE is part of the Dual Career Network Upper Rhine Valley

 In order to effectively help dual-career couples in managing positions, support must be able to access a good, regional network of professional partners.
-With more than 40 regional partners in the Dual Career Network Upper Rhine the chances of finding a job for accompanying spouses increase drastically.
+With more than 40 regional partners in the Dual Career Network Upper Rhine such as the University of Freiburg, the chances of finding a job for accompanying spouses increase drastically.